SidetrackStudio/Category-Sticky-Post/README.txt

 4. The post dashboard indicating which entries are category sticky posts

 == Changelog ==

+= 1.2 =
+* Now posts that belong to multiple categories are properly styled when they are marked as sticky
+* Removing some of the styles that were causing posts to look incorrect in certain themes
+* Documenting all of the functions that exist in the source code
+* Fully removing custom.css support

 = 1.1.2 =
 * Removing the custom.css support as it was causing issues with other plugin upgrades.
 Will be restored later, if requested.